itcraftme/itcraftme/docs/me/PR.md

 - Prepare resume of you and your spouse in chinese (from age 18 until now and make sure there is no time period gap in between)

-- Number 5 frozen money has to be notified and it normally will take one week also
+- Number 5 frozen money has to be notified and it normally will take one week or so